 Bachelor of Music Performance: Woodwinds, Brass and Percussion

-The Music Performance in Woodwinds, Brass and Percussion curriculum prepares students for a life in music.
+The Bachelor of Music in Woodwinds, Brass and Percussion Performance curriculum prepares students for a life in music.
 Graduates hold positions in all aspects of the music industry, including performing in the nation's top professional and military ensembles, composing and arranging for the industry's leading artists, touring internationally, and serving as leading pedagogues in music education.